18-21/18-21/README.md

 ### Hi there 👋
-### My name is Olivia, and I’m currently learning how to use GITHUB!
+### My name is Olivia, and I am a junior full stack developer!

 <!--
 **18-21/18-21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.